eweracs/glyphs-scripts/README.md

 ## Kern On
 ### Clean kerning groups
 Removes all occurrences of "KO_" in kerning groups.
+###Copy Models from Master
+Copies models (or just zero models) between masters.
-### Copy models to small caps
+### Copy Models to Derivatives
-Copies uppercase models to smallcaps.
-Support for copying number to small figures etc. in development.
+Copies uppercase models to smallcaps and number models to small figures.
 ### Print Master Models
 Prints a tab with the models for each master.
 Useful for proofing without having to open Kern On.
 ### Set Base Models
 Sets a pre-defined (but editable) list of kerning pairs as zero models for Kern On.
 Allows for capital kerning and per-master settings.
+###Set Fraction Autopairs
+Sets .numr–fraction and fraction–.dnom autopairs.
 ### Set Special Spacing
 Sets a standardised list of glyphs to No Kerning (side-sensitive) and makes a small nums group for .dnom, .numr, inferior and superior figures.
 Kern On can be running while this script is executed.